powsybl/.github/ROADMAP.md

 - Package and distribute computation services based on spring, as docker images

 ## Functional tests
 We plan to validate a CIM-CGMES based workflow, focusing on the functional validation, the computation time and the memory management.
-The CIM-CGMES workflow consists in import networks (also called Individual Grid Model), run a power flow, merge the newtorks (topologicaly at least), run a power flow on the merged network (also called Common Grid Model), apply modifications and export the updated network(s).
+The CIM-CGMES workflow consists in importing networks (also called Individual Grid Model), running a power flow, merging the newtorks (topologicaly at least), running a power flow on the merged network (also called Common Grid Model), applying modifications and exporting the updated network(s).